potgieterbt/Notes/Emulation/NES/PPU.md

 	* Horizontal offsets range 0-255.
 Normal vertical offsets range 0-239, values 240-255 cause attributes data at current nametable to be used incorrectly as tile data.
 PPU normally skips from 239 → 0 of next nametable automatically, so invalid scroll positions only occur if explicitly written.
 	* By changing scroll values here across several frames and writing tiles to newly revealed areas of nametables, can achieve effect of camera panning over large background.
 * Address >>:
+	* Because CPU and PPU are on separate buses, neither has direct access to each other’s memory.
+CPU writes to VRAM through pair of registers on PPU by first loading and address into PPUADDR and then writing data repeatedly to PPUDATA.
+The 16-bit address is written to PPUADDR 1 byte at a time, upper byte first, whether first or second tracked by w register, shared by PPUSCROLL.
 	*
 	* NOTE:
 		* Access to PPUSCROLL and PPUADDR during screen refresh produces interesting raster effects; starting position of each scanline can be set to any pixel position in nametable memory, see [PPU scrolling](https://www.nesdev.org/wiki/PPU_scrolling).